JithinKS97/JithinKS97/README.md

 2. Helped develop and deploy [script](https://github.com/OpenZeppelin/ethernaut-leaderboard) that crawls data in the blockchain to prepare and display [leaderboard](https://ethernaut.openzeppelin.com/leaderboard).
 #### [Developed Riddle](https://nkn-riddle.netlify.app/)
 Riddle is a peer to peer [whiteboard application](https://github.com/JithinKS97/riddle) that was developed as a part of [Gitcoin GR11 hackathon](https://gitcoin.co/issue/26449) and won first prize.
+#### Google summer of code 2019 at Processing foundation
+Developed [Dynamic learning](https://github.com/dynamic-learning), an opensource platform that allows teachers and programmers to collaborate to create lessons that [teaches STEM concepts using visualisations](https://dev.to/jithinks/dynamic-learning-an-open-source-tool-to-teach-effectively-using-interactive-visualisations-450n)